ZPandaman/Zachary_BlueStampPortfolio/index.md

 # Automatic Arduino Pet Feeder
 This project is an automatic pet feeder that I will use to feed my dog.
-It is a complicated project that uses things such as motors to automatically dispense food at different times.
+It is a project that uses things such as motors to automatically dispense food at different times.

 <!--- You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions: -->
 <!--- ```HTML  -->